-From Table 4.7, majority of the 100(58.8%) claimed the headmasters sometimes use ignoring to manage conflict, 40(23.5%) said it was used very often and 30(17.6%) claimed headmasters rarely use this strategy.
+With respect to ignoring conflict whenever it occurs, 85(52.5%) observed that it was a strategy that was used sometimes, while 43(26.5%) of the respondents claimed it was used very often.
+However, 34(21.0%) of respondents said it was rarely used.
 This confirms the assertion of Mankoe (2007) that some managers deliberately avoid conflicts as a way of dealing with it.
 The challenge of conflict lies in how one chooses to deal with it.
 Ignoring or avoiding conflict is an ineffective attitude for problem solving.
-The inability to deal with conflict respectfully, constructively and in a timely manner will quickly undermine the leader's credibility and the progress of an organization.
+The inability to deal with conflict respectfully, constructively and in a timely manner will quickly undermine the leaders credibility and the progress of an organization.
 Uline et al. (2003) supported that conflicts that are avoided and poorly managed can wreak havoc on both individuals and organizations.
 Conflict can cause unimaginable havocs when ignored or allowed to escalate unabated in a school.
-Conflict has the capacity to destabilize any organization, if the mechanisms for containment are ineffective (Almost, 2006).
-Hancock, (2006)

-admonishes leaders and organizations to effectively manage conflicts so as to help stimulate people towards greater work efforts, cooperation and creativity.
+Conflict has the capacity to destabilize any organisation, if the mechanisms for containment are ineffective (Alimba & Fabunmi, 2014).
+Hacifazlioglu, (2004) admonishes leaders and organizations to effectively manage conflicts so as to help stimulate people towards greater work efforts, cooperation and creativity.

-In relation to Acting as a mediator, 0(60%) of the respondents believed the headmaster rarely acts as a mediator in conflicts in the school.
-However, 95(55.9%) of the respondents pointed out that it was used sometimes, while 75(44.1%) of the respondents claimed it was rarely used.

-On the contrary, 116(68.2%) of the respondents were on the view that schools very often promote dialogue as a way of managing conflicts.
-This shows that schools do not encourage dialogue and deliberation to manage conflicts.

-The results of this study agrees with that from Afful-Broni (2012) who in a similar study found that dialogue is one of the key to approaches employed by school administrators handle conflicts conflict management.
-This useful approach is not exploited by the schools to manage conflicts in their schools.
+In relation to Acting as a mediator, 98(60.5%) of the respondents believed the headmaster rarely acts as a mediator in conflicts in the school.
+However, 39(24.1%) of the respondents pointed out that it was used sometimes, while 25(15.4%) of the respondents claimed it was rarely used.
+Similarly, 92(56.8%) of the respondents were on the view that school heads rarely promote dialogue as a way of managing conflicts.
+This shows that heads do not encourage dialogue and deliberation to manage conflicts.
+The results of this study contradicts that from Afful-Broni (2012) who in a similar study found that dialogue is one of the key to approaches employed by school administrators handle conflicts conflict management.
+This useful approach is not exploited by heads to manage conflicts in their schools.
+Hoy and Miskel (2005) admonished that to deal with conflicts, dialogue and deliberation must be encouraged.